Peeyush-04/CompetitiveEdge/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), allowing you to freely use, modify, and distribute it as needed.
+This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute it freely.

+---

+Happy coding and best of luck in your competitions!